 Section 3.1.3 describes the cluster-based approach.
-The approach is implemented in R and the code is in tci/code/cluster directory.
+The approach is implemented in R and the code is in the tci/code/cluster directory.
 Steps for implementing the cluster-based approach are described below.
 Inputs for the cluster-based approach are listed in Appendix B.

-One of the unresolved issues in chapter 3 is to determine the cutoffs for center identification.
-Sensitivity testing is conducted to test how sensitive the identified spatial distribution of centers and the resulted travel costs are in response to different cutoffs.
-The results of the sensitivity analysis for Portland are included in Appendix C. What we found from the sensitivity testing is that the identified centers and TCI results are very stable when the cutoffs are set at 50 - 70 percentiles.
-For applications of cluster-based approach covered in the report, we use 50 percentiles as cutoffs.
-The parameter for cutoffs can be changed by users in R scripts.
+One of the unresolved issues from chapter 3 is to determine the cutoffs for center identification.
+Sensitivity testing on the response of the identified spatial distribution of centers and the resultant travel costs is analyzed in response to different cutoffs.
+The results for Portland are included in Appendix C. What we found is that the identified centers and TCI results are very stable when the cutoffs are set at the 50th to 70th percentiles.
+For applications of the clusterbased approach covered in the report, we use the 50th percentile as a cutoff.
+Users can change the parameters for cutoffs in R scripts.